mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Bone marrow is a substance found in the spaces in the center of the larger bones in your body; your hip, breastbone and pelvis.

-Your bone marrow is where the different types of blood cells are made - including the white blood cells that fight infection, red blood cells that carry oxygen and and platelets that clot to stop you from bleeding.

-But, you might ask, how are these blood cells "made"?

-Stem cells are immature cells that produce the blood cells in the body.
-These cells are found in the bone marrow and some also circulate in your blood.
+Your bone marrow contains a large number of stem cells.
+Stem cells are immature cells that produce all of the blood cells in your body; the white blood cells that fight infection, red blood cells that carry oxygen and and platelets that clot to stop you from bleeding.
+Your stem cells are constantly dividing and changing into the different types of blood cells in your body - replacing older blood cells.
+As well as being found in your bone marrow, some stem cells also circulate in your bloodstream.

-Stem cells can create many copies of themselves - **dividing** again and again to create more stem cells.
-They can also follow a path called **differentiation**, where they change into the different types of blood cells found in your body.
-Any stem cell can become a specific kind of blood cell such as a red blood cell, white blood cell or platelet.

-Stem cells are constantly dividing and differentiating in our bone marrow creating new blood cells to replace older cells.

-<p class="outstanding">(Re-word) You will hear your transplant referred to as a "stem cell transplant" or "bone marrow transplant".
-The important thing to remember is that all transplants are technically stem cell transplants wince it is immature blood cells that are used.
-The stem cells may be tank from either the bone marrow or circulating blood.</p>
+You will hear your transplant referred to as a "bone marrow transplant" or a "stem cell transplant".
+Technically, stem cell transplant is more correct - as you'll receive an infusion of stem cells.

-### Why You Need a Transplant
+### Autologous Stem Cell Transplant
 An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.

-Cancer cells can be killed using chemotherapy.
-The dose of chemotherapy that you will receive are very high, and will destroy most of the blood cells in your bone marrow and bloodstream.
+Autologous means "from yourself".
+When you have an autologous stem cell transplant your stem cells are harvested from your body and then frozen before you receive chemotherapy.
+You will receive a very high-dose of chemotherapy to kill the cancer in your body.
+This very high dose of chemotherapy will also destroy most of the blood cells in your bone marrow and bloodstream.

-Your stem cells are colleges and frozen before you receive chemotherapy.
-Collecting your stem cells beforehand allows us give you a high dose of chemotherapy before returning your stem cells to you.
+Collecting your stem cells beforehand allows us to then return your stem cells to you.
 Once your stem cells have been given back to you they will slowly start to make new immune and blood cells.

-### Autologous Stem Cell Transplant
-Autologous means "from yourself".
-When you have an autologous stem cell transplant (sometimes called an autologous bone marrow transplant, though stem cell transplant is a more accurate term) your stem cells are harvested from your body before you receive your high-dose chemotherapy.

-These stem cells are stored safely while you receive your chemotherapy, then given back to you.
-You are literally receiving a transplant from yourself.
+You are literally receiving a stem cell transplant "from yourself".

 An autologous transplant has three key phases:

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of the process of harvesting/collection.
 Apheresis. </p></div>
 **Before** - You will prepare for your stem cell transplant.
 A central venous catheter will be inserted into your upper chest wall.
-You will receive drugs that stimulate your body to make more stem cells than normal.
-Your stem cells will be harvested from your body and stored.
+You will receive drugs that stimulate your body to make more stem cells than normal and encourage those stem cells to circulate in your bloodstream.
+Your stem cells will be harvested from your bloodstream and then stored.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of chemotherapy being given through the catheter. </p></div>

 **During** - You will receive your chemotherapy, called the "conditioning regimen", to kill the cancer cells.
-Your stem cells will also be killed and you will lose your ability to make new blood cells.
-You have lost your ability to make new blood cells so your immune system is severely compromised.
-Your stem cells are taken from storage and infused into your body through your catheter.
-This is your transplant.
+Your stem cells and other blood cells will also be killed and you will lose your ability to make new blood cells.
+Your immune system will be severely compromised.
+Your stem cells will be taken from storage and infused into your body through your catheter.
+This is your stem cell transplant.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of the process of engraftment. </p></div>

 **After** - The infused stem cells find their way through your bloodstream to your bones.
 Over time they take hold in your bones, a process called "engraftment".
 They begin to divide and create healthy, new blood cells.
-Your immune and vital systems begin to return.
+Your immune and vital systems begin to return to normal.

 ### Outpatient Autologous Stem Cell Transplant
-Until relatively recently stem cell transplants were always done in the hospital.
-Patients would live in the hospital while undergoing treatment, and would remain in the hospital for a period of their recovery.
+Until relatively recently stem cell transplant patients would live in the hospital while undergoing treatment and would remain in the hospital for a period of their recovery (an inpatient transplant).

-<p class="outstanding">(Incorporate, ask about overlap with other text) Depending on your condition and treatment plan you may receive part of your care in the hospital or in the outpatient BMT clinic.
-During the phase of treatment while you are cared for in the outpatient setting you will stay in a local hotel or apartment)</p>
+Now it's possible for some patients to receive some of their care in the hospital at an outpatient clinic while living in a local hotel or apartment (an outpatient transplant).

-Now, stem cell transplants like yours can be done out of the hospital - called an "outpatient transplant".
-This means that while you are receiving your treatment, you will stay in a local hotel or apartment.
-Every day you will come to the Outpatient BMT Clinic for blood work, vital signs, weight and physical examination.
+Your doctor has decided that you can undergo an outpatient transplant.
+You will receive your treatment (pre-transplant testing, high-dose chemotherapy, stem cell transplant, follow-up care) in our outpatient clinic each day before returning to a local hotel or apartment each night.
 You will only be admitted to the hospital if you develop complications.

 Here is a typical timeline for someone having an outpatient transplant:

 * *Day −4:* You and your caregiver will check into a hotel or apartment close to MSKCC's main campus in Manhattan.
-* *Day −3:* You and your caregiver will come to MSKCC's Interventional Radiology department at main campus where a central venous catheter is inserted in your upper chest wall.
-You return to your hotel or apartment in the evening.
+* *Day −3:* You and your caregiver will come to MSKCC's Interventional Radiology department at main campus where a central venous catheter will be inserted in your upper chest wall.
+You will return to your hotel or apartment in the evening.
 * *Day −2:* You will come to the Outpatient BMT Clinic where you receive your chemotherapy.
 You will return to your hotel or apartment in the evening.
-(Note that, in some cases, patients can require multiple days of chemotherapy) that the number of days you will receive chemotherapy varies.
-Other patients will require multiple days.
+(Note that, in some cases, patients can require multiple days of chemotherapy.
+Your healthcare team will explain your specific treatment plan to you)
 * *Day −1:* This is a rest day; you will remain in your hotel or apartment for the day.
 * *Day 0:* Transplant day.
 You will come to the Outpatient BMT Clinic where you receive your stem cell transplant.
 You will return to your hotel or apartment in the evening.
-* *Day +1 to +12:* You will visit the Outpatient BMT Clinic every day to have blood work done, your vital signs checked and a physical examination.
+* *Day +1 to +12:* You will visit the Outpatient BMT Clinic each day to have blood work done, your vital signs checked and a physical examination.
 You'll also receive hydration, electrolytes and transfusions if necessary.
-You return to your hotel or apartment every evening.
+While you are in the outpatient clinic you will be cared for in a private room that has a bed and bathroom.
+A light breakfast and lunch will be provided for you.
+There is a communal lounge with coffee and tea for caregivers.
+You return to your hotel or apartment each evening.

 After *Day +12* your central venous catheter will be removed.
 If you live within one hour of MSKCC's main campus you can return home.
 If you live further away you will stay at your local hotel or apartment for a few more weeks.
 You will still visit the Outpatient BMT Clinic regularly.

 You'll see that the days leading up to your transplant are given minus number; Day −3, Day −2 etc. The day of your transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.

-<p class="outstanding">Move: While you are in the outpatient clinic you will be cared for in a private room that has a bed and bathroom.
-A light breakfast and lunch will be provided for you.
-There is a communal lounge with coffee and tea for caregivers.</p>

 ## Your Transplant Team
-<div class="image-placeholder"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>
+<div class="image-placeholder invisible"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>

 A team of healthcare professionals from the Adult Bone Marrow Transplant Service will care for you through all phases of your treatment.
 Below you'll find a list of the team members and their roles.
 You will meet each member of your healthcare team at different times during your treatment.